 That measure is expected to be introduced during tonight's City Council meeting with final approval scheduled for Nov.
 28. If the necessary approvals are granted, officials hope to close on the property by Dec.
 1.

-The project is the result of a partnership between Vera Bradley co-founder Barbara Bradley Baekgaard and Bashar Wali, president of Provenance Hotels.
-The Portland, Oregon, company owns and operates 10 hotels nationwide.
+The project is the result of a partnership between Vera Bradley co-founder Barbara Baekgaard and Bashar Wali, president of Portland, Oregon-based Provenance Hotels.
+Provenance Hotels owns and operates 10 hotels nationwide.